-"Gleason has been lauded as being gifted communicator delivering dynamic, interactive messages which are peppered with gritty realism, humor and high octane energy!
-All of which make for an unforgettable and inspirational experience beyond exceptional!"
+Gleason, known as "Dr. J" has been lauded as being a gifted communicator delivering dynamic, interactive messages which are peppered with gritty realism, humor and high octane energy!
+All of which make for an unforgettable and inspirational experience".

 Time is Brain

 Impact of Stroke

 FIFTH COYOTE AWARDS

 Dr. Gleason and his sons have developed a special award titled "The Honorary Fifth Coyote" to honor and recognize stroke heroes across the country.